shivampatel19/PASTE-multilingual/README.md

 Step 4: Now all the files needed for Aspect Sentiment Triplet Extraction(Prediction) are completed and we will use all these files for training and
         testing purposes using PASTE_BERT.py file which contains PASTE model , A Pointer Network based decoding Framework of ASTE.
-        The PASTE_BERT.py file is ran using the script files created for each and every language which contains different configurations and conditions for testing purposes.
+        The PASTE_BERT.py and error_analysis.py file are ran using the script files created for each and every language which contains different configurations and conditions for testing purposes.